czl9707/notes-n-writings/as/developer/notes/linux_network.md

 `eth` is the basic network devise in Linux.
 It can represent the actual network port on NIC (Network Interface Card), and can also represent a virtual equivalent.

+### VETH

+`veth` (virtual ethernet) pair have the same behavior as a network cable with two ends.
+Whatever packet goes into one end instantly comes out the other. `veth` always got created in interconnected pairs

 ### Bridge

 `bridge` is a software switch inside the Linux kernel.
 As its name, it can connect different interfaces, both physical and virtual.
 Without the help of bridge, interfaces, such as `eth` created using `ip link add`, wouldn't be able to talk to each other.